Frequently Asked Questions for Clinicians

 I’d love to take a moment to recommend a tool that I think could benefit your treatment.
 It’s called Lucid Care, and it’s for iPhones only.

 Lucid is an app that helps you keep track of things like mood, sleep, and other symptoms that matter for treatment.
 You can log things yourself, and, even easier, the app can also pull data from wearables and your phone.
-To benefit the most, you should track everything.
-If not, I’d like for you to please input [optional personalize: track your medications, how you’re feeling, your sleep and activity]
+I’d like for you to please input [optional personalize: track your medications, how you’re feeling, your sleep and activity]

 Before our next session, you’ll use the app to send me a short summary of how you’ve been doing.
 It’s private - only you and I can see it.
 This helps me see patterns or changes and provides a jumping off point for our appointment so we can dig deeper together.